th2-net/th2-conn-generic/conn-fix/README.md

 # Enables SSL usage for QFJ acceptor or initiator
 useSSL: false

-# KeyStore to use with SSL
+# KeyStore that will be used with SSL
 sslKeyStore: ""

-# KeyStore password to use with SSL
+# KeyStore password that will be used with SSL
 sslKeyStorePassword: ""

-# Controls which particular protocols for secure connection are enabled for handshake
+# It controls which particular protocols for secure connection are enabled for handshake
 sslEnabledProtocols: ""

-# Controls which particular SSL cipher suites are enabled for secure connection
+# It controls which particular SSL cipher suites are enabled for secure connection
 sslCipherSuites: ""

-# Enables fields ordering in raw message by dictionary
+# It enables fields ordering in raw message by dictionary
 orderingFields: false

-# Check the next expected target SeqNum against the received SeqNum.
-Default is checked.
+# Checks the next expected target SeqNum against the received SeqNum.
+Checked by default.
-# If a mismatch is detected, apply the following logic:
+# If a mismatch is detected, the following logic is applied:
 # * if lower than expected SeqNum , logout
 # * if higher, send a resend request
 validateSequenceNumbers: true

 # It is a required parameter.
-# Socket port for listening to incoming connections from client.
+# Socket port for listening to incoming connections from the client.
 socketAcceptPort: 1234

-# Session setting that causes the session to reset sequence numbers when initiating a Logon
+# Session setting that causes the session to reset its sequence numbers when initiating a Logon
 resetOnLogon: false

-# Tells session whether or not to expect a data dictionary.
+# It tells the session whether or not to expect a data dictionary.
-# You should always use a DataDictionary if you are using repeating groups.
+# You should always use a DataDictionary, in case you are using repeating groups.
 useDataDictionary: true

-# Class name of the FIX Server application
+# The class name of the FIX Server application implemented logic responsible for autonomous work.
-applicationClassName: com.exactpro.sf.services.fix.FIXTESTApplication
+applicationClassName: com.exactpro.sf.services.fix.ServerApplication

-# Tells application to keep messages in memory and store them to DB or not
+# It tells the application to keep messages in memory and to store them into DB or not
 keepMessagesInMemory: true

-# if TRUE then server will not wait logout message from system and will close session immediately after sending its own logout
+# if it is set to true, then the server will not wait logout message from the system and will close the session immediately after sending its own logout
 forceDisconnectByDispose: false

-# The heartbeat interval in seconds that will be used if tag 108 absents in the client Logon message.
+# The heartbeat interval (in seconds) that will be used, in case the tag 108 is absent in the client Logon message.
-# If this parameter has value less than ZERO it won't be used
+# If this parameter has a negative value (less than ZERO), it won't be used
 defaultHeartbeatInterval: 5
 ```